 Tropical fish require a heater in their tank to maintain their water at the appropriate temperature.
 The general range for tropical aquariums is 75–80 degrees Fahrenheit.

 Left alone, the aquarium water temperature will eventually match the surrounding air temperature.
 That means if it is 78 degrees in your house, your tank with eventually match that 78 degrees.
 While this may sound like a good way to avoid using a heater in your fish tank, remember that your fish require a consistent temperature.

 If your house drops down to 64 degrees at night, the aquarium temperature will drop accordingly.
 Since most of us don’t constantly crank our heat to 78 degrees, that means you’re going to need a heater.

 Larger volumes of water in big tanks lose heat more slowly, where small tanks lose heat more quickly.
 If, for example, you have a betta fish in an unheated one-gallon tank, he is living a stressful life of constant temperature fluctuations.
 Yes, bettas are tropical fish, and they need heaters too.

 The obvious exception to all of this is cold-water species.
 Many aquarists prefer to house fish such as goldfish, white cloud minnows, and zebra danios in unheated tanks.
-While these fish can survive at warmer temperatures, they are not tropical fish, and better suited for temps about ten degrees cooler.
+While these fish can survive at warmer temperatures, they are not tropical fish, and are better suited for temps about ten degrees cooler.

 So, what do you do when your aquarium is too warm?
 Maybe you live where the temperature skyrockets during the day and remains hot throughout the night.
 If the temperature in your house is always 90 degrees, it won't be long until your tank matches that temp.
 That's not good.